 5 tips to fit gratitude in your life

-As Thanksgiving approaches its such a reminder to practice gratitude.
+As we celebrate Thanksgiving, its a reminder to practice gratitude.
 Feeling thankful can improve your health in both direct and indirect ways.
 Through research it’s been discovered that being thankful and happy boosts your immune system, lowers blood pressure, makes you feel more optimistic, decreases depression, improves your love life, and decreases stress (stress can be an underlying cause of acne and wrinkles).

 Turning to gratitude can, in part, help us see the glass as half full.